hibariya/retter/README.md

   $ retter build
 ```

-You probably get many warnings.
-Migration command can't fix it.
+You probably get many warnings, and migration command can't fix it.
+Anyway, at least, it will be compatible.

 ### Migrate only articles